tsatria03/CookyCraze/docks/readme.txt

 Quests.
 Complete a set of objectives to unlock the prestige option and start a new run with a permanent bonus.

-Quests are automatically assigned at the start of each prestige cycle.
-Some quests are required and always appear, while others are drawn randomly from the pool to fill the remaining slots.
+Quests are automatically assigned at the start of each prestige cycle using a difficulty based system.
+Each quest has a difficulty from 1 to 10, and the active slots are spread evenly across the difficulty range so you always get a balanced mix from easy to hard.
+Required quests occupy their difficulty slot directly, and random quests fill the rest.
-The number of active quests at once is configurable in quests.table.
-Required quests always fill first, and random ones fill the rest.
+The number of active quests is configurable in quests.table and is capped at 10.
+The game ships with 60 quests across 12 trackable stats with 5 difficulty tiers each, so the pool has plenty of variety.
+Rerolling replaces only the currently focused quest with a new one of the same difficulty, leaving the rest of your active quests untouched.

 To view your quests, press the Quests button in the main game interface.
-The quests screen shows a list of all active quests with their name and current status, either complete or incomplete.
+The quests screen shows a list of all active quests sorted from easiest to hardest by difficulty.
-Arrow to any quest and press tab to open a detail box showing the stat being tracked, the required threshold, and your live progress toward it.
-Once all quests are complete, the prestige button becomes available.
+Arrow to any quest and the detail box updates automatically, showing the description, current progress toward the threshold, and whether the quest is complete or incomplete.
+Once the quest completion requirement is met, the prestige button becomes available.
+Whether that means completing one quest or all of them is configurable in quests.table using the require_all setting.

-If you want a different set of random quests, press the reroll button in the quests menu.
-Rerolling replaces all non-required quests with a new random selection.
+If you want a different quest, arrow to it in the quests menu and press the reroll button.
+Rerolling replaces only that quest with a new random one of the same difficulty, leaving the rest of your active quests untouched.
+The reroll button does not appear when a required quest is focused.
 Rerolling deducts a cost from a configurable stat, and the cost increases each time you reroll using compounding scaling.
 The reroll count resets at the start of each prestige cycle so costs go back to base.

 Prestige.